arvydas/farbtastic-rails/README.md

 ### Installation

-* Add "gem 'farbtastic-rails', :git => 'git://github.com/arvydas/farbtastic-rails.git'" to your Gemfile
+* Add `gem 'farbtastic-rails', :git => 'git://github.com/arvydas/farbtastic-rails.git'` to your Gemfile
 * Run `bundle install`
 * Invoke the generator: `rails generate farbtastic:install`
 * Add the following to your layout or view files: